bran0h/rust-exercises/idiomatic_rust/slides/index.md

 - Deref coercion by `.` 'converts' `self` from `Dog` to `Animal`
 - Rust favours explicit conversions for easier reasoning about code

-_It will only add confusion: for OOP programmers it's incomplete, for Rust programmers it is unidiomatic_
+*It will only add confusion: for OOP programmers it's incomplete, for Rust programmers it is unidiomatic*

 ## ⚠️ Don't do OOP in Rust!

 ---

-## layout: default
+layout: default
+---

 # What to do instead?

-- _Move away from OOP constructs_
+- *Move away from OOP constructs*
 - Compose your structs
 - Use facade methods
 - Use `AsRef` and `AsMut` for explicit conversion

 ---

-## layout: default
+layout: default
+---

 # More anti-patterns